Open Data Hub logo

 1. For disconnected environments, mirror the Red Hat index.

 2. Create a custom workbench image that is based on a base image that is configured to use the Red Hat Python index and install packages.
+Install JupyterLab in your custom workbench image so that you can run example notebooks.

 3. From your running workbench, import example notebooks.

-About the Red Hat Python Index
+About the Red Hat Python index

 Red Hat AI includes a maintained Python package index that provides secure and reliable access to supported libraries, with full support for disconnected environments.
 For details about Red Hat support for the Python package, see Support philosophy: A secure platform.